Ben G. Davis: Research and career

-After his PhD, Davis spent two years as a postdoctoral research fellow in the laboratory of J. Bryan Jones at the University of Toronto, exploring protein chemistry and biocatalysis.
+Davis spent two years as a postdoctoral research fellow in the laboratory of J. Bryan Jones at the University of Toronto, exploring protein chemistry and biocatalysis.
 There he developed, with Jones and Genencor International Inc., early examples of targeted protein degradation systems.
 In 1998 he returned to the United Kingdom to take up a lectureship at Durham University.
 In the autumn of 2001 he moved to the Dyson Perrins Laboratory in the Department of Chemistry and received a fellowship at Pembroke College, Oxford.
 He was promoted to Professor of Chemistry in 2005.
 In 2021 in a new partnership between the Rosalind Franklin Institute and the University of Oxford he took up a joint position between Medical Sciences in the Department of Pharmacology and the role of Science Director for Next Generation Chemistry.
 From 2020-2024 he was the Deputy Director and then the Interim Director (November 2023 to April 2024) of the Rosalind Franklin Institute.